 But, moreover, the prophetic message, having been conducted into the density of the corporeal world, now exists in the stores of corporeal knowledge of mortals, and can be accessed by other mortals.
 And though the prophecy may have been wiped from the corporeal records, nevertheless the substance of the information, having been materialized, is now more accessible to mortals seeking in those areas.

 But as modern generations have witnessed how so many inventions and principles were discovered and expounded long before conventional institutions of mortal knowledge recognized or accepted them, so are many prophecies recognized and accepted by later generations, long after the medium (prophet) has passed into spirit.

-For example, the history of Science, Mathematics, Technology, etc., is strewn with instances where those whose works were initially ignored, only to find that later perhaps a few generation or more later, their ideas are come upon again, accepted and popularized.
+For example, the history of Science, Mathematics, Technology, etc., is strewn with instances where those whose work were initially ignored, only to find that later perhaps a few generation or more later, their ideas are come upon again, accepted and popularized.
 The latter getting the credit for the innovations.

 But what then of the prophet him/herself, having such talent while yet mortal?
 Is it not appropriate that Jehovih provide ways for the talents of man to begin to unfold even from infancy, and continue to unfold in greater glory throughout Eternity?
 Prophecy serves its purpose in the Es realms on an even greater scale than we could have imagined without Oahspe revealing such to us:

 The mathematicians foretold the great cities and nations that would rise up; how this one and that one would move to battle; how their great cities would fall in ruins and be covered up by falling nebulae, and by denuding mountains washing down upon them, so that even the memory of them would be lost.
 And yet, further on, the mathematicians foretold the coming of Kosmon when the ruined cities would be discovered and their histories deciphered by the su'is of man in Great Jehovih's hand.